Agentic AI for Mental Health for Africa

 3

-GenAI Clinical Report: Actionable Insights
+Constrained GenAI Clinical Report: Structured Clinical Reasoning

-The voice psychiatric severity score (EDI of 78) triggers AYA's constrained GenAI layer.
-The system generates a detailed clinical report—not a diagnosis, but a structured guide for clinicians—including:
+Amara's voice metrics reveal severe distress (EDI of 78).
+Now AYA's constrained generative AI layer activates.
+Using only the voice-derived data and pre-trained clinical frameworks, the system generates a detailed clinical report—not a diagnosis, but a structured guide for clinicians grounded in evidence-based protocols—including:

 • Risk Assessment: HIGH RISK — same-day clinical review required